Suffering from shoulder pain? Contact us to learn about treatment options.

 How Your Shoulder Works

-Surrounding the shoulder joint is a group of four muscles that help to rotate the arm and provide additional stability.
+Four muscles surround the shoulder joint to help to rotate the arm and provide additional stability.
 Together, these muscles form the rotator cuff.
-There are many other muscles that help move the shoulder, such as the pectoralis muscles (pecs) on the chest or the latissimus dorsi (lats) on the back.
+Many other muscles help move the shoulder, such as the pectoralis muscles (pecs) on the chest or the latissimus dorsi (lats) on the back.
 In order for the shoulder to function properly, the bones, joints and muscles must all work in unison.

 Evaluating Shoulder Pain

-Evaluation for shoulder pain starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried so far.?
-We also ask you about other medical conditions that may contribute to your shoulder pain.?
-We do a physical exam to test the structures of your shoulder.?
-We check your shoulder?s range of motion and strength and do special tests that can uncover specific problems.?
+Evaluation for shoulder pain starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried.
+We also ask you about other medical conditions that may contribute to your pain.

 Whatever the cause of your shoulder pain, we are dedicated to helping you find the best treatment.
 Request an appointment today.